What is PUE of a Data Center and How to Calculate It

 The frequency of PUE calculation depends on data center size, infrastructure complexity, and efficiency goals.
 Generally, it's recommended that you calculate PUE monthly to monitor efficiency and notice deviations from anticipated consumption patterns.

-Why Lowering PUE is Critical
+Why Reducing PUE is Critical for Data Centers

 Low PUE signifies efficient operations and minimizes energy waste.
 It lessens costs and environmental impacts and heightens trustworthiness and IT performance.
 Also, lowering PUE helps data centers enrich their reputation on the market.